Timeline

 2023

-Luxembourg: Decision on the Interim Relief proceedings.
-Court decides in Malaysia’s favour and lifts the bank attachments with immediate effect.
+Luxembourg: A decision on the Interim Relief proceedings is made in favour of Malaysia.
+The court rules to lift the bank attachments with immediate effect.

 2023